-When a public authority announces a decision in a case, the party of said case shall be informed of the full content of the decision (unless it is clearly unnecessary) as soon as possible.
+When a public authority announces a decision in a case, the party of said case shall be informed of the full content of the decision (unless it is clearly unnecessary).
+This should be done as soon as possible.
 In the old act, the obligation to notify only applied to decisions concerning the exercise of public power in relation to an individual.

 Correction and change of decisions